JS-RUH-1/W08D01-Agile/README.md

-## Create a file called answers.txt.
-Answer the following questions in answers.txt:
+## Answer the following questions in answers.txt:

 - Describe agility in your own words.